ItalyStrap/theme-json-generator/docs/02-advanced-usage.md

 > All classes with `Experimental` suffix may change the name and the logic in the future.

 The `Input` directory within the `Domain` is pivotal for theme developers.
-It is structured to mirror the `theme.json` schema, ensuring an intuitive and direct mapping of your theme's configuration.
+It is structured to mirror the `*.json` schema, ensuring an intuitive and direct mapping of your theme's configuration.
 Key subdirectories include:

-* **Settings:** Contains classes for detailed theme settings like color schemes, typography, and custom presets, facilitating granular control over theme appearance.
+* **Settings:** Contains classes for detailed theme settings like color, typography, and custom presets, facilitating granular control over theme appearance.
-* **Styles:** Dedicated to defining the theme's visual styles, including border, color, typography, and spacing configurations.
+* **Styles:** Dedicated to defining the theme's visual styles, including border, color, typography, spacing and so on to configurations.

 By focusing on the `Input` directory, developers can effectively tailor the theme's JSON files to their specific design requirements, enhancing the theme's functionality and aesthetic appeal.